cosmic-chichu/product-lookup-api/README.md

 - `hapi-swagger` self documents all the APIs.
 - Visit `http://localhost:3030/documentation` to access the documentation after starting the server.
 ![Documentation](https://raw.githubusercontent.com/shrivardhan92/product-lookup-api/master/documentation.PNG)

-## Miscellaneous
-- To turn off logs getting logged via `good-console` in development environment, remove it from `plugins.js`

-## Issues
-Please feel free to open an issue if you can have any questions or trouble using this starter kit.

-## Contributions
-Contributions are all welcome and encouraged.
-For code contributions submit a pull request with unit test.

 ## License
 This project is licensed under the [MIT License](https://github.com/Codigami/hapi-starter-kit/blob/master/LICENSE)